The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: The continued reduction sequence and the space of cuts

 \begin{lem} For $X$ any of the three spaces as above the inclusion $\|X_\cd^{con}\| \to \|X_\cd\|$ induces an equivalence of infinite loop spaces $ Q(\|X_\cd^{con}\|) \simeq \|X_\cd\| $.
 These equivalences are compatible in the sense that there is a homotopy commutative diagram of infinite loop spaces

-\end{lem} \begin{proof} In lemma \ref{lem:BCobcl} we constructed a zig-zag of weak equivalences of simplicial $\gC$-spaces between $N\Cobcl_{d,\gt}$ and $N\Cob_{0,\Psi_{d,\gt}^{con}}$.
-In the notation of lemma \ref{lem:free-gamma} the latter is the same as the simplicial $\gC$-space $\Conf_*(\cube;(N\Cobcl_{d,\gt})^{con})$.
-By the very same argument one obtains a zig-zag of weak equivalence between $X_\cd$ and $\Conf_*(\cube; X_\cd^{con})$ in each of the above cases for $X_\cd$.
-The lemma then follows from the technical lemma \ref{lem:free-gamma}. \end{proof}

-\begin{lem} For $Y_\cd$ a pointed simplicial space, let $\Conf_*(\cube; Y_\cd)$ be the simplicial space whose $n$-th level is the space of unordered configurations in $\cube$ with labels in $Y_n$, modulo the equivalence relation that deletes configuration points labelled by the basepoint.
-This is a simplicial $\gC$-space with the usual $\gC$-structure.
-There is a canonical simplicial inclusion $Y_\cd \to \Conf_*(\cube; Y_\cd)$.
+\end{lem} \begin{proof} For $Y_\cd$ a pointed simplicial space, let $\Conf_*(\cube; Y_\cd)$ be the simplicial space whose $n$-th level is the space of unordered configurations in $\cube$ with labels in $Y_n$, modulo the equivalence relation that deletes configuration points labelled by the basepoint.
+This is a simplicial $\gC$-space with the $\gC$-structure defined as usual for configuration spaces.
+There is a canonical simplicial inclusion $Y_\cd \to \Conf_*(\cube; Y_\cd)$ defined by sending $y \in Y_n$ to the configuration $\{0\} \subset \cube$ labelled by $y$.